VISA GUIDE

 Arguing that the skills can be found in the U.S. labor market

-Questioning whether the position is truly executive/supervisory or specialized
+Questioning whether the position is truly executive, supervisory, or specialized

-How to overcome that:
+How to overcome it

 Provide detailed job descriptions that emphasize the specialized or high-level nature of the role